RobZyg/Assignment-2/index.md

 An example of how this technology can still go wrong was Tay the Twitter chatbot, which was developed by Microsoft.
 Tay learned how to communicate with Twitter users to better understand how AI interacts with users.
 However, Tay only lasted 24 hours before being taken offline.
 As the inputs from users contained abusive content, Tay learned and created responses that were offensive, sexist and racist.
 The data being input was not appropriate, parameters were not sufficiently developed to filter these out, therefore outputs were not appropriate.
 (Dawson - CSIRO 2019).

 #### Other applications

+As NLP can be applied to any situation that needs rapid analysis of unstructured data, the applications are incredibly diverse.
+This has amazing potential to identify and categorise the overwhelming amount of data currently stored in uncontrolled environments, as the volume variety and velocity of growth mean that this is no longer possible for humans to do.

+Intelligently analysed data is a valuable resource as it can lead to new insights, better decisions making and in commercial settings, competitive advantages.
+Conversely, not understanding data holdings could compromise service standards, increase exposure you to reputational damage, loss of data, high discovery, litigation and management costs throughout its lifecycle.
+Although it is difficult to quantify the full cost of managing this data throughout its lifecycle, we can all relate to the pace of growth qualitatively, and the exponential growing risks.

+#### Looking ahead

+Future developments in NLP are occurring in the subfield of Natural language understanding (NLU).
+Its potential in cognitive and AI applications go beyond the structural understanding of language to interpret intent, resolve context and word ambiguity, and even generate well-formed human language on its own.
+These developments have a number of important implications but will first have to address the complex problem of semantic interpretation, to understand the meaning and subtleties of human language in many contexts (SAS 2019).

+Inexpensive storage has made it too easy to postpone decisions about what to do with data.
+Simply getting more memory and keep everything has been the solution for far too long but lying hidden in all this data is information, potential useful information, that we rarely make explicit or take advantage of (Witten 2017).
+The need to address the growing volume and variety of unstructured data, more than ever, relies on Natural Language processing and Machine learning in order to manage it and harness its full potential (SAS 2019).

+#### References
+- Brownlee, J, 22 September 2017, viewed  What is Natural Language Processing? in Deep Learning for Natural Language Processing https://machinelearningmastery.com/natural-language-processing/
+- The Botpress, 2019, viewed on 13 July 2019, The what’s & why of chatbots https://botpress.io/learn/what-and-why/
+- Dawson D and Schlieger E, Horton J, McLaughlin J, Robinson C, Quezada G, Scowcroft J, and Hajkowicz, (2019) viewed on 10 July 2017, Artificial Intelligence: Australia’s Ethics Framework, Data 61 CSIRO, Australia. https://consult.industry.gov.au/strategic-policy/artificial-intelligence-ethics-framework/supporting_documents/ArtificialIntelligenceethicsframeworkdiscussionpaper.pdf
+- Hubspot, by Munroe, M 2019, viewed 13 July 2019, Understanding the Difference Between a Bot, a Chatbot, and a Robot, https://blog.hubspot.com/customers/understanding-the-difference-between-a-chat-bot-and-robot
+- Mitkov, Ruslan, 2005, Page 377,  The Oxford Handbook of Computational Linguistics.
+- Moore, M B, SAS, 2019, viewed 6 July 2019, The untapped potential in unstructured text, SAS https://www.sas.com/en_au/insights/articles/analytics/the-untapped-potential-in-unstructured-text.html
+- Ontotext, 2017, Top 5 Semantic Technology Trends to Look for in 2017, viewed 13 July 2019, https://www.ontotext.com/top-5-semantic-technology-trends-2017/
+- SAS, 2019, viewed 10 July 2017, Natural Language Processing (IoT), https://www.sas.com/en_us/insights/analytics/what-is-natural-language-processing-nlp.html
+- Shahriari, A, Department of Education and Training, viewed 11 July 2019, Natural Language Processing in practice: Facts and fiction, https://www.slideshare.net/Chief_Data_Officer_Forum/cdao-public-sector-2019-arash-shahriari-department-of-education-and-training?
+- Witten H, Frank E, Hall M, Pal CJ, 2017, viewed 10 July 2019, Data Mining: Practical Machine Learning Tools and Techniques 4th edition, https://books.google.com.au/books?hl=en&lr=&id=1SylCgAAQBAJ&oi=fnd&pg=PP1&dq=machine+learning&ots=8IFLpcnyta&sig=d7Yxy-RNub2pon9VtYT_PiaUkAk#v=onepage&q=machine%20learning&f=false